 When used with the MODE SENSE command, a DPOFUA bit of zero indicates that the device server does not support the DPO and FUA bits.
-When used with the MODE SENSE command, a DPOFUA bit of one indicates that the device server supports the DPO and FUA bits and may support the FUA NV bit (see 4.2.1.8).
+When used with the MODE SENSE command, a DPOFUA bit of one indicates that the device server supports the DPO and FUA bits (see 4.2.1.8).